We built this dream

 Belfast, 1909

 Blueprints?
 Mathematics?
-No. This was alchemy. blood, obsession, and a whisper of madness.
-We were forging a beast, lungs full of steam, arteries of pipe and piston.
-My engines—raw kinetic poetry—were the heartbeat of that defiant monster.
-I didn’t just help build a ship.
-I poured myself into an exoskeleton of ambition, daring the gods to take a swing.
-We weren’t just building a ship.
-We were trying to bend fate into a hull.
+No. This was alchemy.
+Blood, obsession, and a whisper of madness.
+I was her chief engineer — not a title, a vow.
+I walked her before she had decks, when she was nothing but ribs and ambition arching toward the Belfast sky.
+My engines — raw kinetic poetry — would become the heartbeat of that defiant monster.
+I didn't help build a ship.
+I poured myself into an exoskeleton of human will, daring the gods to take a swing.

 II.
 Afloat: The Illusion of Perfection